Our lucky contributor goes behind-the-scenes of barbacoa making in Mexico City.

 Yucatecan food—even that found along the so-called Riviera Maya, the coastal corridor between Cancún and Tulum—is markedly different from “Mexican food” as most of us know it, as we learned while traveling the region last week.
 One reason is, of course, the pronounced Mayan influence, but many more groups have left their mark on the cuisine here as well, from the British and Spanish to the Lebanese and even the Dutch.
 The latter’s influence can be witnessed in one enduring main ingredient—Edam cheese, called queso de bola here—and is particularly unexpected for someone who’s traveled across much of Mexico before.
 No one knows for sure how the cheese got...Read More

-It can get you drunk three different ways and it’s not your college boyfriend — moreover, the maguey (or agave) plant is used to actually treat syphilis, not cause it.
+The maguey plant can get you drunk three different ways and it’s not your college boyfriend — moreover, maguey (or agave) is used to actually treat syphilis, not cause it.
 A look at the humble maguey’s role in Aztec and Mexican life, past and present.

 It’s hard to find a restaurant in Pueblo, Colorado, that doesn’t serve green chiles.
 This is prime pepper country, a smaller—and, some would argue, tastier—alternative to Hatch, New Mexico.

-In autumn, at harvest time, the scent of roasting chiles wafts from roadside stands, supermarkets, and the annual Loaf ’N Jug Chile and Frijole Festival, which I was lucky enough to catch this September.
+In autumn, at harvest time, the scent of roasting chiles wafts from roadside stands, supermarkets, and the annual Chile & Frijoles Festival, which I was lucky enough to catch this September.
 (Among pepper enthusiasts, the preferred spelling of the capsicum fruit is chile.
 The dish containing meat, chile, and vegetables, like the one we tried in Denver, is chili.)

 The chiles are roasted over an open flame in rotating black-wire drums, and then hosed down in a cloud of steam.
-It’s...Read More
+It’s hypnotizing...Read More